Plugins

 When you install a paid plugin, you will immediately be issued a license key—but you are not required to pay while evaluating plugins in a development environment.

-# Via the Composer
+# Via Composer

 You may also install plugins with Composer (opens new window), by copying and pasting the commands from the Installation Instructions toolbox on its page in the Plugin Store.
 The command is actually two steps (but combined into one for convenience):